 Employers often expect a personal injury claim to be made when someone has been injured in an accident at work.
 For many people personal injury claims are the only way to recover their lost earnings.

 As soon as we take on your work accident claim we work quickly to establish who is at fault and gather the evidence to obtain an admission of liability (fault).
-We will also gather information and evidence required to assess the value of your claim to negotiate a fair compensation settlement for you as quickly as possible.
+We will also gather information and evidence required to assess the value of your work accident claim to negotiate a fair compensation settlement for you as quickly as possible.

-Your Rehabilitation, Recovery and Compensation
+Your Rehabilitation, Recovery and Compensation during the Claims Process

-Depending on your personal injuries and your particular needs, we may be able to arrange for medical treatments and rehabilitation support to start straight away if there is already strong evidence to substantiate your claim, or if responsibility for the accident which caused your injuries has already been admitted by the other side.
+Depending on your personal injuries and your particular needs, we may be able to arrange for medical treatments and rehabilitation support to start straight away if there is already strong evidence to substantiate your work injury claim.
+This may also be possible if responsibility for the work accident which caused your injuries has already been admitted by the employer.

-Interim Payments of Compensation
+Interim Payments of Compensation for Work Accidents

-When responsibility for the accident that caused your injuries has been admitted, we may be able to secure Interim Payments of compensation to ensure that you are not out of pocket for expenses related to your injury and your rehabilitation.
+When responsibility for the work accident that caused your injuries has been admitted, we may be able to secure Interim Payments of compensation to ensure that you are not out of pocket for expenses related to your injury and your rehabilitation.

 You must ensure that your work accident is properly reported to your manager or supervisor as soon as possible.
 Every workplace should have an accident book where details of accidents can be reported.
 Your workplace may also have an Accident Report Form which you should complete.